fourstix/Elfos-TMS9118-Demos/docs/CREATEIMAGE.md

 - The conversion program will create a file named **DEMO.ras**.
 This Sun Raster image file contains the image bitmap pattern data and color table data in the Sun RLE compressed format.
 This is often smaller than the uncompressed data size.

 # Display the image with the view program.
-- If desired, rename the assembled program to something more meaningful, like *hatteras.ras*.
+- If desired, rename the image file to something more meaningful, like *hatteras.ras*.
-- Download the program to the 1802-Mini and run the view program to display it.
+- Download the image file to the 1802-Mini and run the view program to display it.
 - Run the Elf/OS program *view hatteras.ras* to display the demo image data in the **hatteras.ras** file.

 Sun Raster Image Format